Agent Control Protocol: Admission Control for Agent Actions: Formal Verification (ACP-RISK-2.0 — TLC-Runnable)

+Both cases instantiate the same structural pattern: \emph{when the conditions necessary for enforcement to fire disappear---whether from the runtime pipeline or from the formal model---validation loses meaning independently of whether the mechanism itself is correct.} Put concretely: systems appear compliant because no invalid actions occur; models appear correct because no violations are reachable.
+In both cases, the decision boundary remains defined and the enforcement logic remains intact, but the capacity to exercise failure conditions has been eliminated.
+This observation motivates a modeling requirement analogous to failure condition preservation~(Section~\ref{sec:deviation-collapse}): formal liveness verification of multi-agent systems requires that resource bounds be sufficient to generate the behavioral conditions under which liveness properties are exercised~\cite{yu1999model, lamport2002specifying}.
+Addressing this in the general case---including per-agent ledger allocation, explicit fairness constraints, and scalable model checking strategies---is identified as future work.

-ACP thus provides two distinct guarantees: \emph{safety in all executions} (invariants hold regardless of scheduling or agent count) and \emph{liveness under sustained interaction} (eventual enforcement holds when agents continue to generate requests within the time horizon).
+ACP thus provides two distinct guarantees: \emph{safety in all executions} (invariants hold regardless of scheduling or agent count, verified across 4,294,930,695~distinct states in the two-agent configuration at the correct ledger bound \texttt{LEDGER\_BOUND=11}) and \emph{liveness under sustained interaction} (eventual enforcement holds when agents continue to generate requests within the time horizon, verified for the single-agent configuration where bounds are calibrated to admit the relevant traces).

 \textbf{Design notes on the extended model.} The base risk score \texttt{ComputeRisk(cap,\,res)} is preserved as a pure function; the extended function \texttt{ComputeRiskWithAnom(cap,\,res,\,pat\_count)} adds \texttt{FANOM\_BONUS} when \texttt{pat\_count} $\geq$ \texttt{FLOOD\_THRESHOLD}, modeling ACP-RISK-2.0 $F_{\text{anom}}$ Rule~3 (rapid-fire anomaly accumulation). \texttt{FloodActive(a)} additionally overrides the decision to \texttt{DENIED} regardless of the resulting risk score, ensuring the flood enforcement cannot be bypassed by capability/resource combinations with inherently low base scores.
 Denial counts increment only for RS-based \texttt{DENIED} decisions---not for cooldown-forced or flood-forced denials---consistent with ACP-RISK-2.0~\S4 (\texttt{AddDenial} fires on real denials only).
-The delegation chain is a static 2-hop sequence; dynamic chain mutation is outside the scope of the bounded model (planned for v1.22).
+The delegation chain is a static 2-hop sequence; dynamic chain mutation is outside the scope of the bounded model (reserved for a future version).
 The \textit{CooldownExpires} and \textit{EventuallyRejected} liveness properties are conditioned on the relevant state being reachable within the time horizon; the unconditional forms hold in the unbounded specification.

 \textbf{Framing.} Sprint~J2 extends formal coverage from cooldown enforcement to flood-based $F_{\text{anom}}$ enforcement: the model now verifies not only that individual denials are correct (\textit{Safety}, \textit{CooldownEnforced}) but also that sustained abusive behavior is blocked within the bounded model under the stated assumptions (\textit{NoInfiniteExecutionUnderAbuse}).
 The \textit{AnomalyDeterminism} invariant formalizes the key correctness property of ACP's stateful risk engine: the admission decision is fully reproducible given the same capability, resource, and per-agent request history, enabling independent audit without proprietary infrastructure.
 The phrase ``formally verified'' is deliberately avoided; the correct claim is: \emph{model checking of selected safety and liveness properties under a bounded state model, under the stated assumptions of monotonic time progression, weak fairness in request processing, and consistent atomic state updates.}